-Customer success has been around since the beginning of business.
+Customer success has been around since the beginning of a business.
 However, this concept has not always been referred to with its current moniker.
-Customer success is best defined as the identification of problems and opportunities to leverage myriad insights about customers.
+Customer success is the identification of problems and opportunities to leverage myriad insights about customers.
 Ideally, customer success will leverage your SaaS business strategy, help your company truly comprehend the customer experience and ultimately improve that experience to ramp up business.

 The Value of Collecting and Sharing Customer Success Stories

-When it comes to marketing, part of the challenge is coming up with a message that makes a lasting impact with desired customers.
+When it comes to marketing, part of the challenge is coming up with a message that makes a lasting impact on potential customers.
 Ideally, your SaaS business will be successful to the point that customers who have benefited from your services serve as brand advocates.
 Encourage happy customers to provide you with their stories.
-Once you have these success stories in-hand, share them and others will be inclined to pay for your services.
+Once you have these success stories in hand, share them and others will be inclined to pay for your services.
 These success stories will reinforce the business of those currently in the fold and prove quite appealing to prospects looking for a service provider.